AdobeDocs/advertising.pt-BR/help/dsp/admin/advertiser-settings.md

 **[!UICONTROL Enable Site Safety Block]:** Por padrão, habilita um filtro de pós-oferta em tempo real para garantir que os anúncios sejam veiculados nos sites para os quais o anunciante está direcionando. <!-- Can remove this: Users can enable or disable the feature for each placement.
 I don't see this option, but I should probably verify.
 If this can't be edited at placement level, then remove "By default."
 If it can, say that you can override at placement level. -->

-#### [!UICONTROL DoubleVerify Authentic Brand Safety]
+#### [!UICONTROL DoubleVerify Authentic Brand Suitability]

 **[!UICONTROL DoubleVerify Account]:** ([!DNL DoubleVerify] somente clientes; opcional) a ID do segmento de segurança da marca associada à conta [!DNL DoubleVerify] da organização.

-**[!UICONTROL Enable Authentic Brand Safety]:** (Opcional) Por padrão, habilita a Segurança de Marca Autêntica do [!DNL DoubleVerify], que bloqueia impressões pós-oferta usando as regras personalizadas de segurança de marca configuradas para a ID de segmento especificada.
+**[!UICONTROL Enable Authentic Brand Suitability]:** (Opcional) Por padrão, habilita o [!DNL DoubleVerify Authentic Brand Safety], que bloqueia impressões pós-oferta usando as regras personalizadas de segurança da marca configuradas para a ID de segmento especificada.
 O DSP fatura sua conta pelo uso da ID do segmento.

 Você pode substituir a configuração no nível do anunciante no nível de posicionamento.